MinuMThomas/Hangman-game/README.md

 - To deploy this page to Heroku from its GitHub repository, the following steps were taken
 - Create the Heroku App:
     - Choose Create new app in Heroku
     - enter the project name
     - select Europe as region, then click Create app button.
     - In settings page, choose Buildpack section, choose python and save then choose nodejs and save change accordingly.
     - must then create a _Config Var_ called `PORT`.
 Set this to `8000`
     - go to deploy page, Connect to GitHub and authorize and in Git Hub repositories search for the project and connect.
     - choose  manual deploy or Automatic Deploys.
     - Once the deployment completed click the view bitton to open the project in new window

--
+**Forking a Repository**
+- On GitHub.com, navigate to the octocat/Spoon-Knife repository.
+- In the top-right corner of the page, click Fork.
+- Select an owner for the forked repository.
+- By default, forks are named the same as their parent
+  repositories.
+- Optionally, add a description of your fork.

+**Cloning a Repository**
+- On GitHub.com, navigate to the main page of the repository.
+- Above the list of files, click Code.
+- Copy the URL for the repository.
+- Click on HTTP section you will see the http of the repository click on the window next to it it will say copied
+- Change the current working directory to the location where you want the cloned directory.

 ## Unfixed bugs
 No unfixed bugs